zjeffreyl/3-Tier-Architecture/README.md

 # 3-Tier-Architecture
-Java Servlet Page for a virtual three architecture
+Java Servlet Page for a virtual three tiered architecture

 This is an example of a Java Servlet Page (JSP) that is used in a three-their architecture for a database application.